miraSantos/env_bio_covid/README.md

 The remaining steps are identical to running the `ncov` pipeline above.

 ## Independent alignment and tree building
 Alignment was performed with MAFFT using the script `1A_align_mafft.sh` and the phylogenomic tree was built with IQ-TREE using the script `2A_buildtree_IQTREE.sh`.
-Visualization was built with i-TOL at this site: https://itol.embl.de/upload.cgi.
+Ancenstral trait reconstruction and estimation of molecular clock branch lengths were performed with TreeTime.
+Visualization was built with auspice at at this site: auspice.us.

 To run the shells scripts, go into `scripts/no_nextstrain_no_github` and the run `sbatch 1A_align_mafft.sh` and `sbatch 2A_buildtree_IQTREE.sh`.